Strawberry-Raspberry Oatmeal Cookies Recipe – American Special

 Recipe Notes :

-Storage: Store cookies in an airtight container at room temperature for up to a week.
-They can also be frozen for longer storage; just let them cool completely before freezing.
+Storage Tips: Store completely cooled cookies in an airtight container at room temperature for up to a week.
+Freeze extras for longer keeping—but thaw before serving.